shibatch/tlfloat/CODE_OF_CONDUCT.md

 provided free of charge to others at a price.
 Certainly, as a free lunch provider, I don't forbid that, but isn't that making too much use of the generosity?
 And when I stop offering free lunch, people say I have "burned out."
-Is it appropriate to call it a "burnout" when the resources to provide free lunch have been exhausted?
+For some reason, people take it for granted that I provide a free lunch and that everyone else should receive the lunch I provide without paying for it.
+Is it appropriate to call it a "burnout" when the ingredients to prepair free lunch have been exhausted?
+It doesn't have to be me who provides the ingredients for the free lunch, does it?
 If those who are making a profit give some of it back, then I can continue to offer free lunches.
 I think everyone would be happier that way, don't you?

-Unlike receiving a free lunch that has substance, downloading software may seem like less of an incentive to pay a fee because you cannot see the face of the developer and the software is only information and not substance.
-However, there are real people involved in the development and maintenance of the software, and real resources are committed for this purpose.
+The problem of developer "burnout" becomes a problem because there is still commercial value in the software.
+If the software has no value anymore, it would not be called "burnout."
+In such a case, the project simply "fades away" without anyone noticing.
+If no one needs free lunch anymore, then no one will have a problem when I stop providing free lunch.
+In other words, the reason developers "burn out" is not because the funds are nowhere to be found, but because the funds do not reach them.
+In some cases, companies are making huge profits by using OSS.
+If we can get these funds to reach the developers, the problem can be solved.

 ### Noncommercial license does not solve the problem